 Thank your way to happiness, to freedom, to victoryIt’s really the little things that count.
 Try it.
 Sometimes, the simplest things can also be the most powerful.
 Clement Lim A guy who loves to write and express anything positive, encouraging or feel-good.
 Loves modernity and its buzz, but relishes good-old tradition.
 Values books, relationships and God.
 Hopes to inspire, lead and help others find their true selves.

-Ink and Paperie A Singapore based Premium Corporate Gift Singapore Provider.
-We carry sleek and affordable stationeries.
+Ink and Paperie A Singapore based online shop for sleek and affordable stationeries.
 We believe in working hard and looking sleek while you are at it.
 Do click in to our Moleskine collection of minimalist notebooks once carried by Vincent van Gogh and Pablo Picasso.
 Or if you have heard how effortless a fountain pen glides and how beautiful it is when ink glisters on the pages, click into our full collection of Lamy fountain pens.
-The Parker Pens in Singapore also get lots of love from the local companies.
-Thank you for stumbling into our humble shop!
+See the much talked about pens.
+Lastly, thank you for stumbling into our humble shop! [gap height=”40px”] Brighten up your day with more useful articles!
+Do “LIKE” our Facebook page ♥